-Euro hits 2-1/2 year highs as warning signs grow
+FOREX-Euro hits 2-1/2 year highs as warning signs grow

 3 Min Read

-LONDON (Reuters) - The euro climbed to a fresh 2-1/2 year high against the dollar on Wednesday as investors added long bets in the single currency though some analysts advised caution as some signals such as interest rate differentials were flashing a warning sign.
+LONDON, Aug 2 (Reuters) - The euro climbed to a fresh 2-1/2 year high against the dollar on Wednesday as investors added long bets in the single currency though some analysts advised caution as some signals such as interest rate differentials were flashing a warning sign.

 While fears of a trade spat between China and the U.S. saw the U.S. currency score some early gains against its commodity-linked rivals such as the New Zealand and the Canadian dollar, it has struggled against the euro.